Brushette/TownyAlert/README.md

 # TownyAlert

 * Let your players know if they don't have enought money to pay the taxes until the end of the week.
-* Let the players know each town and nation has been deleted due to taxes.
+* Let the players know each town will be deleted due to taxes.

 ## Requirement